The name Six-Day is speculative; we do not know what they were called in the shop.

 The first catalog in which this set of transfers appears is dated 1938, on a Tour de France model.
 It also appeared on the Trio, Massed Start and Six-Day models in later catalogs.
 Extant fotos from 1938 also show the transfers (see below).

-The set consisted of a single transfer which wrapped over both sides of the down tube, a head tube transfer, and a choice of seat tube transfers.
+The set consisted of a single transfer which wrapped over both sides of the down tube, a head tube transfer, a choice of seat tube transfers, a top tube transfer, and transfers down the fork blades.

 The wrap-over down tube transfer had 'Hetchins' in clear film so the color of the frame tube showed through.
 The dimension point-to-point is 354 mm.
 The wrap-over down tube transfer is not seen on original post-War frames, though a few have been retro-fitted to frames up to 1949.
 It was probably very tricky to fit, and had no provision for water-bottle mounts.
 A few such transfers have survived on frames; two unmounted ones are extant.